rhyslwells/Data-Archive/content/standardised/Weak Learners.md

 ## Role in Model Ensembling

-Weak learners are a crucial component of [[Model Ensembling]] techniques, such as boosting and bagging, where multiple weak learners are combined to improve overall model performance.
+Weak learners are a crucial component of [[Model Ensemble]] techniques, such as boosting and bagging, where multiple weak learners are combined to improve overall model performance.

 ## Learning Rate